In 2008-2009, the SSMU celebrated its 100th anniversary. The following year, the SSMU Executive commissioned “100 Years of SSMU”.

 The SSMU becomes involved with social issues of the era, including war efforts, conscription, the international exchange of Russian students, the contraceptive pill, and government funding for education.

 Thousands of students attend Activities Night to learn about, and join, some of SSMU’s 150 clubs.
 Activities Night, host to over 2,500 students each term, now showcases more than 250 clubs, services, and publications.

 Demonstrations against the U.S. Amchitka nuclear bomb test and the war in Indochina are held.
 The SSMU Executive Council votes to support the abolition of all student fees.

 After student protests demand the right of student representation to the university administration, the SSMU obtains seats on McGill’s Board of Governors and the Senate.

 The Canadian Federation of Students (CFS) is created.
 However, the SSMU never joins CFS, due to the unique contexts of being in Quebec.
 Instead, SSMU joins the regional branch of the CFS (CFS-Q) which would allow for greater impact at the provincial level.

 A SSMU referendum seeks to change the official name “University Centre” to the “William Shatner University Centre”.
-Although a majority of students support the idea, the university rejects the results because of toponymy regulations.
-Nevertheless, ever since it has been affectionately referred to as the Shatner Building.
+Although a majority of students support the idea, the University rejects the results because of toponymy regulations.
+Nevertheless, ever since it has been referred to as the Shatner Building.